Inside Houston’s Heartbreak — There’s Crying and Real Love in This UH Locker Room

 University of Houston coach Kelvin Sampson has cut down more than a few nets at the University of Houston.
 (Photo by F. Carter Smith)

 University of Houston's basketball program gets into the championship celebration.
 (Photo by F. Carter Smith)

-University of Houston coach Kelvin Sampson holds up UH's first conference championship trophy in 27 years in 2019.
+University of Houston coach Kelvin Sampson won UH's first conference championship trophy in 27 years in 2019.
 Then, he did it again this season.
 (Photo by F. Carter Smith)